+The skeleton code can be found on the cs NFS at "/common/cs/cs160/assign1/".
 You may use whatever environment you like.
-If you're going to use Eclipse (which I strongly encourage), these steps will get you started.
+If you're going to use eclipse (which I strongly encourage), these steps will get you started.

-- 1. Create a new project: File \rightarrow New \rightarrow "Java Project".
-Enter "assignment1" for the project name and click "finish". - 2.
-Grab the starter files from the location above and copy them into your source directory (replace "<workspace>" with the location of your workspace and "<starter_location> with the location of the starter code you downloaded).

-cp -r <starter_location>/search <workspace>/assignment1/src

-- 3. Refresh the items so they show up in Eclipse.
-Click on the project and hit "F5" or right-click on the project and select "Refresh" - 4.
-The code should compile, but there is not a main class yet, so it won't run.
+- (a) Create a new project: File \rightarrow New \rightarrow "Java Project".
+Enter "cs160" for the project name and click "finish". - (b) Copy the skeleton files into the source directory (replace "<workspace>" with the location of your workspace). "cp-r/common/cs/cs160/assign1/search <workspace>/cs160/src" - (c) Refresh the items so they show up in Eclipse.
+Click on the project and hit "F5" or right-click on the project and select "Refresh" - (d) The code should compile, but there is not a main class yet, so it won't run.

-2 Initial corpus statistics
+3. Initial corpus statistics